dexidp/website/content/docs/oauth2.md

 ```

 ### Authentication flow
-* `responseTypes`: allows you to configure the desired auth flow (`Authorization Code Flow`, `Implicit Flow` or `Hybrid Flow`) based on different values.
+* `responseTypes` - allows you to configure the desired auth flow (`Authorization Code Flow`, `Implicit Flow`, or `Hybrid Flow`) based on different values.
 See the table below for valid configuration options.

 | `responseTypes` value  | flow                    |
 |------------------------|-------------------------|